-If your team is striving to reach greater heights, finding the right agency partner is a great first step to help you achieve success while making your work life easier.
-However, it is not always easy, considering each of them offers different capabilities.
-There are several factors to consider including goal alignment, strategic capabilities, pricing, and more.
-Here are some key questions to consider to make sure your agency partner is providing value, and setting you up for long term success.
+If your team strives to reach greater heights, finding the right agency partner is a significant first step to help you achieve success while making your work life easier.
+However, it is not always straightforward, considering each of them offers different capabilities.
+There are several factors to consider, including goal alignment, strategic capabilities, pricing, and more.
+Here are some key questions to consider to ensure your agency partner provides value and sets you up for long-term success.

 We all have goals and KPIs that we are tasked with hitting, whether monthly, quarterly or at the end of the fiscal year.
 In evaluating your agency partner, make sure you find one that is performing work that aligns with your goals and KPIs to ultimately help you achieve success.

 Does your agency have a discovery process in place to fully understand your business, marketing team structure, processes, and procedures?
 Does your agency understand your goals, marketing challenges, and competitors?
 If not, this may lead to difficulty aligning their efforts to your priorities.

 The discovery phase is not only about building a solid relationship with your agency partner but ensuring that both you and your partner are aligned on short- and long-term goals.
 Look for a partner who begins the engagement with your end goals in mind and conducts regular meetings to ensure your priorities have not shifted and the work is aligned with your needs and what you are trying to accomplish.